Vytez/Checklistable/docs/checklists/tales_of_vesperia/important_items_and_events.md

 ## After Tarqaron Rises

+### Aurnion (2)

-- [ ] In Aurnion, you can find Agueron at NW.
-Talk to him and hand over raw materials to him for a total of three times.
-To make him reappear after each handover, sleep at the inn few times and reenter Aurnion.
-After the third time, sleep few times and reenter Aurnion.
-You will get the **King's Cape** (Development Of Aurnion)
+- [ ] In Aurnion, you can find Agueron in the northwest.
+Talk to him and hand over raw materials to him a total of three times.
+To make him reappear after each handover, sleep at the inn a few times and re-enter Aurnion.
+After the third time, sleep a few times and re-enter Aurnion.
+You will get the **King's Cape** (Development of Aurnion).
-- [ ] In Developed Aurnion, speak with Ioder at the west to get Estelle's **Blue Crystal Rod** (Estelle's Teacher Final Part)
+- [ ] In Developed Aurnion, speak with Ioder in the west to get Estelle's **Blue Crystal Rod** (Estelle's Teacher Final Part).
-- [ ] In Developed Aurnion, arrange the Warehouse for Special Gel, Strange Piece, Spring Of Knowledge, 2000 Gald and Karol's **Warehouse Master** title (Tidy Up The Warehouse Final Part)
+- [ ] In Developed Aurnion, arrange the Warehouse for Special Gel, Strange Piece, Spring Of Knowledge, 2,000 Gald and Karol's **Warehouse Master** title (Tidy Up The Warehouse Final Part).

+### Yumanju (3)

-- [ ] Sleep at any inn and talk to the Receptionist in Yumanju.
-Repeat for Flynn's **Spike Armor** attachment, Judith's **Belle of the Ball** title and Karol's **Black Tights** title (PS3 and Definitive Edition)
+- [ ] Sleep at any inn and talk to the receptionist in Yumanju.
+Repeat for Flynn's **Spike Armor** attachment, Judith's **Belle of the Ball** title and Karol's **Black Tights** title.

+### Tarqaron

-- [ ] At the area where you fight with Zagi for the final time, use the Sorcerer's Ring to blast the wall at the end and keep walking towards the tower to find **Berserker Heart** for Flynn (PS3 and Definitive Edition)
+- [ ] At the area where you fight with Zagi for the final time, use the Sorcerer's Ring to blast the wall at the end and keep walking towards the tower to find **Berserker Heart** for Flynn.
-- [ ] Equip the Shining Star title and make Raven as the On Screen Character.
-From the last Save Point in Tarqaron, back track and keep going on E to a new area.
-Keep going down and continue on to trigger a scene (Encouragement Of The Schwann Team Final Part)
+- [ ] Equip the Shining Star title and make Raven the on-screen character.
+From the last save point in Tarqaron, back track and keep going on east to a new area.
+Keep going down and continue on to trigger a scene (Encouragement Of The Schwann Team Final Part).
-- [ ] At the huge area with ladders, look for a path around the middle or the east.
-They lead to the **Susanoh** and the **Uroboros**.
-With all seven (nine in PS3 and Definitive Edition) Fell Arms, exit out Tarqaron and head to Aurnion (In PS3 and Definitive Edition, you don't need to go to Aurnion.
-If you still haven't gotten Patty's and Flynn's Fell Arms, it is in Necropolis of Nostalgia).
-You will fight Duke's Third Form which unlocks the Fell Arms.
-The strength of the Fell Arms depends on how many enemies killed (per character) with or without equipping the Fell Arms (Fell Arms Final Part)
+- [ ] In the huge area with ladders, look for a path around the middle or the east.
+They lead to the **Susanoh** and the **Uroboros**, the last two fell arms.
+With all nine fell arms, when you fight the final boss, you will fight an additional phase which will unlock the power of the fell arms (Fell Arms Final Part).
 - [ ] Before facing Duke, exit Tarqaron using the unlocked lift.
 In Zaphias, speak with Ted near the Fountain for Yuri's **Claiomh Solais**.
-Yuri will get **Hope Of The Town** title and in PS3 and Definitive Edition, both Yuri and Flynn will get **Hope Of The Town** title (Hope Of The Town)
+Yuri and Flynn will get the **Hope Of The Town** title (Hope Of The Town).

-### Dual Mystic Artes
+### Unlocking Dual Mystic Artes

-After (Hope Of The Town), Yuri and Flynn can now do their Dual Mystic Artes, **Twin Wave**.
+After (Hope Of The Town), Yuri and Flynn can now do their Dual Mystic Arte, **Twin Wave**, if the following conditions are met:

-- [ ] Yuri uses **Guardian Field** and **Azure Edge** at least 200 times each.
+- [ ] Yuri has used **Guardian Field** and **Azure Edge** at least 200 times each.
-- [ ] Flynn uses **Guardian Field** and **Demon Fang** at least 200 times each.
+- [ ] Flynn has used **Guardian Field** and **Demon Fang** at least 200 times each.

-During battle, make sure both Yuri and Flynn are in OVL 4.
-Use either Yuri or Flynn and perform Arcane/Altered/Burst Arte while holding down the **Attack, Artes and Defend buttons** to execute the Dual Mystic Artes.
+During battle, make sure both Yuri and Flynn are in over limit 4.
+Use either Yuri or Flynn and perform Arcane/Altered/Burst Arte while holding down the **Attack, Arte, and Defend buttons** to execute the Dual Mystic Arte.

 ## After Beating Duke (Post Game)

 - [ ] In Phaeroh's Crag, approach the Phantom Rift and visit Yormgen.
-Speak with the Sage in the NW House.
+Speak with the Sage in the northwest house.
 Head to Dahngrest and exit out.
 Fly toward the south of Yumanju and you will discover the **Labyrinth of Memories**.
 Gather **15 Fake Galds** to meet **Traitor to Heaven (Kratos from Tales of Symphonia)**.
-Defeat him to receive **Letter of Challenge (Legend)** which will unlock **The Mysterious 200 Man Melee** if you have cleared 100 Man Melee with at least three characters (Extra Dungeon Final Part)
+Defeat him to receive **Letter of Challenge (Legend)** which will unlock **The Mysterious 200 Man Melee** if you have cleared 100 Man Melee with at least three characters (Extra Dungeon Final Part).
-- [ ] Unlock 200 Man Melee and if you have cleared **Tag Team Tournament- Hero**, you will unlock **Tag Team Tournament- Savage**.
-Clear it for **Limit Octet** (PS3 and Definitive Edition)
+- [ ] Unlock 200 Man Melee and if you have cleared **Tag Team Tournament - Hero**, you will unlock **Tag Team Tournament - Savage**.
+Clear it for **Limit Octet**.
-- [ ] If you have completed all Secret Missions in the same playthrough, speak with Flynn in Aurnion for Yuri's **True Knight** title.
-In the PS3 and Definitive Edition, you need to sleep at the inn instead (True Knight)
+- [ ] If you have completed all Secret Missions in the same playthrough, sleep at the inn in Aurnion for Yuri's **True Knight** title.
-- [ ] In Yumanju, equip everyone with **the Hotspring Series titles** and speak with the Receptionist (Hotspring Final Part)
+- [ ] In Yumanju, equip everyone with the Hotspring Series titles and speak with the receptionist (Hotspring Final Part).
-- [ ] Visit every location on the World Map including the **Aer Krenes and Labyrinth of Memories including Sunken Grotto, Necropolis of Nostalgia and The City of the Waning Moon in the PS3 and Definitive Edition**.
-Sleep at the King Of Adventure to get Estelle's **Curious Princess** title (Curious Princess)
+- [ ] Visit every location on the World Map including the aer krenes and Labyrinth of Memories including Sunken Grotto, Necropolis of Nostalgia and The City of the Waning Moon.
+Sleep at the King of Adventure to get Estelle's **Curious Princess** title.
 - [ ] Once you have seen all 12 Friends of Patty's Mystic Artes **Summon Friends**, enter Nordopolica and head toward the north.
 On the way, you will see Gim on the stairs.
-Talk to him and Patty will obtain the **Successor Of The Great Pirate's Name** title (PS3 and Definitive Edition)
+Talk to him and Patty will obtain the **Successor Of The Great Pirate's Name** title.
 - [ ] You can now go down further in the **Necropolis of Nostalgia** to face the toughest boss in Tales of Vesperia, **Spiral Draco**.
 Forget about Fell Arms as it is useless against this boss!
-(PS3 and Definitive Edition)